berops/claudie/docs/input-manifest/api-reference.md

   Credentials for the provider (API token).

+- `templates`
+  - `repository`: specifies the location from where the external template are to be acquired.
+Must be a publicly available git repository.
+  - `tag`: Optional.
+If set when the git repository is downloaded, the commit hash from the tag version is used.
+  - `path`: specifies the path for a specific provider within the `repository` where the source template files are located.

 ### HetznerDNS

 The fields that need to be included in a Kubernetes Secret resource to utilize the HetznerDNS provider.